-Our disclosure log is a record of information that Sydney Children's Hospitals Network has released, often in response to a specific request from an individual or organisation that may be of interest to other members of the public.
+The Sydney Children’s Hospitals Network Disclosure Log (2019) is a record of information that the Network has released, often in response to a specific request from an individual or organisation that may be of interest to other members of the public.

 Information about Sydney Children's Hospitals Network tabled in Parliament

 No documents have been tabled in Parliament by or on behalf of Sydney Children's Hospitals Network.
 Should this occur, links to these documents will be published on this website.

 Sydney Children’s Hospitals Network has recently reviewed its website to proactively provide information about our services, priorities, decisions, policies, guidelines, plans, Board documentation and much more.
 You are welcome to ask Sydney Children’s Hospitals Network what information it will make available to the public, in addition to the information contained on its website.
 Under GIPA Act, the Network is encouraged to release as much information as possible, in an appropriate way and free of charge (or at the lowest reasonable cost).
 The Right to Information Officer can be phoned on (02) 9845 3532.